TheRebo/TheRebo/README.md

 <br><br>

 - :school: I am a `High School Student` at [SMKN-1 Muara Teweh](https://smkn1muarateweh.sch.id/).
-- :trophy: Ranked `Fifth` in the graduating class of `SMPN-1 Muara Teweh` in `2023`.
+- :trophy: Ranked `5` in the graduating class of `SMPN-1 Muara Teweh` in `2023`.
-- :technologist: I `Love` using Software as a solution for every `Problem`.
+- :technologist: I `love` using Software as a solution for every `problem`.
-- :computer: I am `LOVE` playing Computer since I was `Little`.
+- :computer: I am `LOVE` playing Computer since I was a `kid`.
-- :student: I’m currently learning `All things` about programming.
+- :student: I’m currently learning `all things` about programming.
 - :nerd_face: I'm `NOT` a Clown :clown_face:.
-- :sunglasses: Always `Learning new things`.
+- :sunglasses: Always `learning new things`.
 <br>